Feel free to contact us at [email protected] if your question is not included in the list below.

 What does the star icon beside a username mean?

-Draftboard users with over 500 contests played OR more than $2,500 in gross winnings are indicated by a star icon next to their username.
+Draftboard users with over 500 contests played OR more than $2,500 in gross winnings are considered highly experienced players and are indicated by a star icon next to their username.
+Highly experienced players are not permitted to play in beginner contests.

 How do I withdraw money?